pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

     ```
    Copilot would suggest changes and plan the components to add/modify and even ask clarifying questions.

   6. Answer some of the questions if you want to refine the plan.
+Check that the prompt file is still attached to the chat, re-add it if not.
      - For example, you can say `I want to use local storage to persist cart across page refreshes`.
     <todo>
   7. Switch to "Agent" mode in Copilot Chat.
 Switch to `Claude 3.7 Sonnet` (a good implementation model) and enter this prompt:

     ```txt
     Implement the changes.
     ```